kaosnyrb/Mundusform/README.md

 Output will be a sseedit script to add the cell to an esp so the output will be completely editable via standard tools.

+# cell snapshot tool

+I suck at building rooms.
+Skyrim is full of pre built rooms.
+The cell snapshot tool will record the current cell information for use as blocks.